UPDATE 10 SEP 2021.

 VMT = Viewpoint Molecular Targeting

 Viewpoint Molecular Targeting is a radiopharmaceutical company developing precision oncology therapeutics and complementary diagnostic imaging agents.
 The Company’s proprietary technology utilizes lead-212 (i.e. 212Pb mentioned in the TAT article above) to deliver powerful alpha radiation specifically to cancer cells via specialized targeting peptides.
 Viewpoint is also developing complementary imaging diagnostics that incorporate the same targeting peptides which provide the opportunity to personalize treatment and optimize patient outcomes.
-The type of imaging agent is not known but it’s possible they will use existing one such as Ga68 Dotatate/toc/noc or Cu64 Dotatate.
 This ‘theranostic’ approach enables the ability to see the specific tumour and then treat it to potentially improve efficacy and minimize toxicity associated with many other types of cancer treatments.

 VMT-𝛼-NET is designed to deliver powerful alpha particle radiation specifically to the NET, while minimizing risk to normal organs and tissues.
 In 2019, the University of Iowa was awarded an R01 research grant from the National Cancer Institute (NCI) to prepare for and conduct an image-guided alpha-particle therapy trial of VMT-𝛼-NET for NETs.
-The first-in-human imaging trial is anticipated to commence in early 2021.
-Viewpoint has further been awarded over $4M in the form of Small Business Innovation Research grants from the NCI to advance this cutting edge treatment to clinical development.
+The first-in-human imaging trial was anticipated to commence in early 2021 but at April 2022, I don’t believe the trial linked below has commenced (to be confirmed).
+Viewpoint has further been awarded over $4M in the form of Small Business Innovation Research grants from the NCI to advance this cutting-edge treatment to clinical development.
 Thus, the VMT-𝛼-NET receptor-targeted alpha-particle radiotherapy is positioned to advance a new transformative treatment paradigm for NET patients.

 Thanks for reading.